Skip to content

 Minigraph-Cactus

-Minigraph-Cactus is a Toil workflow that takes the output graph from Minigraph and adds back small SVs using Cactus.
+Minigraph-Cactus is a Toil workflow that takes the output graph from Minigraph and adds back small SVs using Cactus (if you want to know more about the workflow manager Toil: homepage).

 First, we create a seqfile that will tell Minigraph-Cactus where genome sequences are located.